wilson428/petitions/README.md

+This is a clone of the United States petitions repo that includes data files.

 # Petitions

 These Python scripts retrieve open petitions on the [We The People](https://petitions.whitehouse.gov/petitions) and scan Twitter for mentions of petitions not yet on the site.